A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search for Technosignatures: Data Preparation

 When the training data is representative of the data that the model will see in a production environment, the training, validation, and test sets are enough to successfully train a CNN from start to finish.
 However, because we needed to label a large training set in an automatic manner (Section~\ref{subsubsec:image_pair_creation}), our training data consists of two images taken from a single scan, whereas the production data consists of two images from entirely separate scans.
 This difference between training and production data makes our application atypical and requires adjustments to standard ML practices.
 In particular, it is possible for the network to perform well on the training data but poorly on the production data.
 This situation occurs when there is a ``data mismatch'' and often requires some manipulation of the training set in order to better match the production data.
 Importantly, this condition must be detected and addressed before the model is put into production.
 If the validation set is generated as a subset of the training set, then data mismatch is impossible to detect.
 On the other hand, if the validation data is comprised only of data that the model will see in production, it is not possible to discern whether poor model performance is attributable to data mismatch or to model training issues, such as overfitting, in the absence of other information.
 The solution to this problem is to create an additional data set, the ``train--dev'' set, which is a subset of 10--20$\%$ of the training data and is used to monitor the performance of the model during training and detect problems like overfitting.
 With the ``train-dev'' set on hand, we can compile validation and test sets that match the data that the model will see in production.
 These two data sets are hand-labeled, as is standard in most ML applications, and are therefore much smaller than the training and train--dev sets.
 The validation and test sets provide a useful way to select an appropriate CNN architecture, tune hyperparameters, and measure the model's generalization to new data, among other uses.
+We compiled a subset of signals from the hand-labeled validation and training sets to evaluate the performance of the UCLA SETI Group DoO filter.
+In order to facilitate a fair comparison to our CNN, we only kept the labeled image pairs that corresponded to different scans of the same source, and we only applied the persistence portion of the DoO filter to these signals (the signal pairing logic is identical for both components of the filter).
+This is important because the DoO filter examines many different scans from a single observing session to look for the presence of a given signal elsewhere on the sky.
+However, when determining if the signal is persistent in its detection direction, the filter only examines the two scans of the source containing the signal of interest.
+The latter is consistent with a standard application of the CNN trained in this work and therefore offers the best comparison between the performance of the existing DoO filter and the CNN.